-Compo nent Weighting
+Component Weighting

-• knowledge and understanding outcomes and course content skills outcomes and course content 100%
+knowledge and understanding outcomes and course content skills outcomes and course content 100%

-Marks 3 100
+Marks 100

-Exploring Early Childhood (2 unit) Content Endorsed Course Exclusions: Nil Course Description Exploring Early Childhood aims to develop understanding, skills and strategies to enable students to support and foster positive growth and development in the young children with whom they interact through the provision of safe, nurturing and challenging environments.
-Main topics covered may include Core Pregnancy and Childbirth Child Growth and Development Promoting Positive Behaviour Modules Learning experiences for Young Children Play and the Developing Child Starting School Gender and Young Children Children and Change Children of Aboriginal and Torres Strait Is Historical and Cultural Contexts of Childhou The Children's Services Industry Young Children and the Media Young Children and the Law Children's Literature Food and Nutrition Child Health and Safety Young Children with Special Needs Assessment Assessment will be ongoing and will provide a va their knowledge, understanding and skills in this examinations, practical activities, research and This course gives students a good basis for fur- also the opportunity of recognition of prior lear Training; students may be exempt from repeati s course.
-Assessment may include observation. ther study in the area of Childcare.
-There is ming by TAFE and Vocational Education and
+Exploring Early Childhood (2 unit)

+Content Endorsed Course Exclusions: Nil

+Exploring Early Childhood aims to develop understanding, skills and strategies to enable students to support and foster positive growth and development in the young children with whom they interact through the provision of safe, nurturing and challenging environments.

+Main topics covered may include...

+Core

+- Pregnancy and Childbirth

+- Child Growth and Development

+- Promoting Positive Behaviour

+Modules

+- Learning experiences for Young Children

+- Play and the Developing Child

+- Starting School

+- Gender and Young Children

+- Children and Change

+- Children of Aboriginal and Torres Strait Islander communities

+- Historical and Cultural Contexts of Childhood

+- The Children's Services Industry

+- Young Children and the Media

+- Young Children and the Law

+- Children's Literature

+- Food and Nutrition

+- Child Health and Safety

+- Young Children with Special Needs

+Assessment will be ongoing and will provide a variety of opportunities for students to display their knowledge, understanding and skills in this course.
+Assessment may include examinations, practical activities, research and observation.

+This course gives students a good basis for further study in the area of Childcare.
+There is also the opportunity of recognition of prior learning by TAFE and Vocational Education and Training; students may be exempt from repeating modules at TAFE.

-Numeracy
+Numeracy (2 unit)

-Content Endorsed Course
+Content Endorsed Course Exclusions: Nil